 Erectile Dysfunction and Sex Therapy

 Erectile dysfunction or impotence affects 50% of men over 40 years of age which is an estimated 30 million people in the U.S and approximately 140 million men worldwide.
-This is likely to be underestimated as many men do not report erectile dysfunction symptoms due to shame or embarrassment.
+This is likely to be underestimated as many men do not report erectile dysfunction symptoms to a Sex Therapist due to shame or embarrassment.
 Erectile Dysfunction can include libido issues, delayed or premature ejaculatory function and erectile function (inability to get or maintain an erection).
 This can mean not having an erection to fantasy alone or requiring excessive stimulation to get an erection or find that erections are semi-hard and may get softer easier.
 Erectile dysfunction is not failing to get an erection after excessive amounts of alcohol nor failing to get an erection after a period of extreme stress.
 ED that has a gradual, slow onset can be due blood flow or nerves while ED that comes on quickly can be due to a medication or psychological.
+In an initial sex therapy session, these can be explored further.